HannahWritesCode/you-know-tally/README.md

 ## transcript.py
 The module itself is here.
-Feel free to use it to you know, analyze your favorite book, political speech, copypasta, or whatever.
+Feel free to use it to you know, analyze your favorite book, lecture, copypasta, or whatever.

 ## you_know_tally
 **The results...**